NorMatch: Matching Normalizing Flows with Discriminative Classifiers for Semi-Supervised Learning: Methodology

-where $C$ is the class number, and $\mathcal{N}(\mu_y, \Sigma_y)$ denotes the $y$-th class/component in a Gaussian Mixture Model (GMM), parameterized by the mean $\mu_y$ and covariance $\Sigma_y$.
-It shows that the probability is influenced by the Euclidean distance between a sample's feature $z$ and the mean $||z-\mu_y||_2^2$.
+where the denominator $\sum_{k=1}^C \mathcal{N}(z|\mu_k, \Sigma_k)$ is a normalization factor shared by all the class. $C$ is the class number, and $\mathcal{N}(\mu_y, \Sigma_y)$ denotes the $y$-th class/component in a Gaussian Mixture Model (GMM), parameterized by the mean $\mu_y$ and covariance $\Sigma_y$.
+It shows that the probability is influenced by the Euclidean distance between a sample's feature $z$ and the mean $||z-\mu_y||_2^2$. {It is worth noting that to facilitate a better understanding, ~\eqref{eq:prob_nfc} simplifies the NFC by viewing its invertible and differentiable mapping functions $f_n(\cdot)$ as an identity matrix $I$, i.e., $f_n(\cdot) = I$.
+This simplification makes the Normalizing Flow degrade to a Gaussian Mixture Model (GMM), which is easier to understand.
+But in practice, we use a RealNVP~\citep{papamakarios2017masked} as the invertible and differentiable functions $f_n(\cdot)$, so the input of ~\eqref{eq:prob_nfc}, i.e., $z$, is actually transformed to $f_n(z)$ before input to GMM.
+This further leads to $p_n(y|z) \propto \mathbf{E}(||f_n(z)-\mu_y||_2^2)$.}

-In contrast to a NFC, a discriminative classifier makes predictions based on the conditional probability, which reads:
+In contrast to a {Normalizing Flow Classifier (NFC)}, a discriminative classifier makes predictions based on conditional probability, which reads:

 where $W_y$ is the weight for class $y$.
 It is clear that $p_d(y|z)$ is based on the cosine similarity of $W_y^T$ and $z$.
-Intuitively, two cosine distance-based discriminative classifiers are less diverse than Euclidean distance-based NFC combined with a cosine distance-based discriminative classifier.
+Intuitively, two cosine distance-based discriminative classifiers are less diverse than Euclidean distance-based NFC combined with a cosine distance-based discriminative classifier. {Furthermore, the Euclidean distance of NFC is calculated between the $f_n(z)$ and the mean feature of the $y$-th class, $\mu_y$.
+In contrast, the Softmax classifier computes the cosine similarity between the \textbf{latent feature $z$} and \textbf{the weight of the $y$-th component of the classifier $W_y$} as in ~\eqref{eq:prob_dc}, i.e., $z$ is directly used to compute the labels rather than transformed by any invertible and differentiable functions.
+Since $f_n(z)$ in the NFC is not equal to $z$ in the Softmax classifier and the mean feature of the $y$-th class (i.e., $\mu_y$) is different from the weight of the $y$-th component of the classifier (i.e., $W_y$), these two classifiers are considered to be sufficiently diverse.}

+{Lastly, diversity comes from the lens of statistical learning where a generative model has a higher asymptotic error than the discriminative one.
+However, the generative one can reach the asymptotic error much faster.
+That is, our model enforces these two distinctive performance regimes as complementary-- this is translated to enforce higher diversity in terms of boundary between classes (discriminative) while also the distribution of individual classes. }